vikreinok/beantimer/README.md

 -----------------------

-Now, just run your integration tests or just do manual testing with app redeploys.
+Now, just run your integration tests or do some manual testing with app redeploys.